TomasBaubllys/Corridor-automatic-lamp-with-smoke-detector-tinkercad/README.md

 ## Usage

-1. Connect the hardware according to the pinout table.
+1. Connect the hardware according to the pinout table or for more details refer to wirring.pdf.
 2. Install the [Adafruit NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel) in Arduino IDE.
 3. Upload the code to your Arduino board.
 4. Observe the LED ring and buzzer respond to smoke, motion, and light conditions.